 The pride of the native hollies.
-Ilex opaca or American Holly is a very deer resistant holly has been overshadowed in recent years by more advertised cultivars, although the popularity of the plant remains strong.
-This pyramidal tree keeps its vibrant fruit through the winter when the red of the berries contrasts against the green foliage and is a striking specimen all year.
-This Native Holly, provides winter interest, and adapts to many different soil types but they are used by many songbirds as cover during the winter months when other trees are bare..
+Ilex opaca or American Holly is a very deer resistant holly tree has been overshadowed in recent years by more advertised cultivars, although the popularity of the plant remains strong.
+This naturally pyramidal evergreen tree keeps its vibrant red berries through the winter.
+This Native Holly, not only provides winter interest, and adapts to many different soil types but they are used by many songbirds as cover during the winter months when other trees are bare..